Air | Solid/Hazardous Waste | Water/Wastewater

 NMFRC Plain Guide to the Regulations -- Air Emissions.
 The NMFRC plain language guide.

-Final National Emission Standards for Hazardous Air Pollutants (NESHAP) for Plating and Polishing Operations (NMFRC Fact Sheet)
+Final National Emission Standards for Hazardous Air Pollutants (NESHAP) for Plating and Polishing Operations (WWWWWW, or 6W) (NMFRC Fact Sheet)

 Applicability Determination Index.
 A web-based database that contains memoranda issued by EPA on applicability and compliance issues associated with air pollution regulations (e.g., Maximum Achievable Control Technology).